browserengineering/book/book/rendering-architecture.md

 ```

 The `begin_main_frame` method on `Browser` will run on the main thread.
 Since
-`draw` is supposed to happen on the compositor thread.
-This is where the
+`draw` is supposed to happen on the compositor thread, we can't run it as part
-`commit` method on the `Browser ` class that the code snippet above calls comes
+of the main thread rendering pipeline.
+Instead, we need to `commit` (copy) the
-in to play:
+display list to the compositor thread:

 ``` {.python}
     def commit(self):